 Patrick Affley, Headmaster.
 Dove Green Primary School

 On our last visit we attended with parents on a school open day.
-Parents were exceptionally positive about the school with comments including “there is not a school like this anywhere else in Dubai,” “it’s like being back back in the UK – it is like home,”
+Parents were exceptionally positive about the school with comments including “there is not a school like this anywhere else in Dubai,” “it’s like being back back in the UK”, “It is like a school at home.”

 Acceptable, with weak, good and very good features (2017-18)